 - Evidence of Learning: Tasks or assessments where feedback is provided to the student and considered evidence of a student's level of proficiency on a given standard or skill.
-This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances.
-In this course, specific examples include but are not limited to: unit exams, in-class writing, projects.
-Student grades are a reflection of evidence of learning scores. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
+This may include, but is not limited to, formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances.
+In this course, specific examples include: Quizzes and Unit Tests. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
 This may include, but is not limited to daily readings, note taking, practice exercises and tasks essential to the learning process.
-In this course, specific examples include but are not limited to: in class activities, reading quizzes, vocabulary activities, and unit progress checks
+In this course, specific examples include: Classroom discussion, worksheets, simulations and practice problems.